 The thrill of delivering your first opening statement.
 The satisfaction of helping those in need.
 The challenge of sharpening trial skills that will broaden your career.
 All before you take the bar exam.

-The Indigent Defense Clinic is a unique opportunity for third-year law students to represent clients charged with misdemeanors and felonies in Hamilton County.
+The Indigent Defense Clinic is a unique opportunity for third-year law students to represent clients charged with misdemeanors and low-level felonies in Hamilton County.
 Clinic students begin the year with an intensive ten-day trial advocacy “boot camp.”
-These skills are enhanced during weekly seminars.
-With one-on-one supervision, each Clinic student is mentored by a practicing criminal defense attorney.
+Basic trial skills are enhanced during weekly seminars.
 From the initial client interview and case brainstorming to investigation and trial, Clinic students learn best practices in client-centered community defense.

-Since its inception in 2007, the Clinic has provided legal representation for nearly 200 indigent criminal defendants.
+Since its inception in 2007, the Clinic has provided legal representation to nearly 500 indigent clients facing criminal charges.
 From misdemeanor charges and probation violations to appellate advocacy and sentencing mitigation, students have won outstanding results for their clients.
-The Clinic’s client-centered approach has led many defendants to request Clinic representation.
-The response of former students is similarly positive, with many students citing the Clinic as one of their best experiences during law school.
+The Clinic’s client-centered approach has led many people to specifically request representation from Clinic students.
+The response of former students is similarly positive, with many students citing the Clinic as one of their best experiences in law school.

-The selection process begins in the spring each year.
-Interested applicants must submit a letter of interest, resume, and references, along with their transcript, a writing sample, and a completed application form.
+The selection process begins in the spring of each year.
+Interested applicants must submit a letter of interest, resume and references, along with a writing sample and transcript.